The Developmental, Individual Differences, Relationship-based model is a multi-faceted approach for children with autism.

 Sari Levin MsED DIRFloortime Advanced Certification

-Sari is the Clinical Supervisor at Kinder Growth.
-As the Clinical Supervisor, Sari oversees family and therapist relationships as well as provides parent training and support to our families.
+Sari is the Director at Kinder Growth.
+As the Director, Sari oversees family and therapist relationships as well as provides parent training and support to our families.
 Sari’s wide range of experiences with the Autistic population has fostered her love for the work that she does.

 As a child, Sari always had a passion for engaging and building relationships with the neurodivergent population.
 Throughout her school years, she supervised different programs to support children with special needs and their families.
 Sari continued on to receive a Masters in Special Education in Early and Middle Childhood through Daemen College in New York.
 After multiple years of teaching in the “School for Children with Hidden Intelligence “, Sari found her love for DIRFloortime.
 Sari has been trained through the International Council on Development and Learning (ICDL) and is an Advanced DIRFloortime coach.
 She continues to follow her passion for DIRFloortime through working with children and supporting their families.